elap733/NBA-Injuries-Analysis/README.md

 This project is not the first to use [Prosport Transactions](http://prosportstransactions.com/) data to explore injury trends, it is however the first (I believe) to **tie both NBA schedule data and player stats/bio to transactions.
 The merging of injury transactions and schedule data, is not a simple effort, but by doing this it allows me to determine the number of games missed due to injury, rather than simply looking at the number of "transactions" that occured**.
 The latter is actually a very poor metric for tracking injuries because it treats all injuries as equal (eg. a sore hamstring != a torn achilles)).
 Consider the plots below:

 ![Ouch](https://github.com/elap733/NBA-Injuries-Analysis/blob/master/results/01_plots/bar_plot_injury_events.png)
 *Fig.3: Count of **injury events (transactions)** each season.
-[Note: excluded events related to personal reasons, rest, sickness; included only players averaging 10 minutes per game].*
+[Note: excluded events related to personal reasons, rest, sickness; included only players averaging 10 minutes per game].

 ![Ouch](https://github.com/elap733/NBA-Injuries-Analysis/blob/master/results/01_plots/bar_missed_games_all_injuries.png)
-*Fig.3: Count of **missed games** each season.
-[Note: excluded events related to personal reasons, rest, sickness; included only players averaging 10 minutes per game].*
+*Fig.4: Count of **missed games** each season.
+[Note: excluded events related to personal reasons, rest, sickness; included only players averaging 10 minutes per game].

 **Looking only at Figure: 1 (injury events (transactions)) one might come to the conclusion that the NBA's injury posture is much better today (2017-2018) than it was in the past (2010-2012).
 If we actually look at the number of games missed (Figure 2) we  see the _opposite_ story is true.** Furthmore, by identifying the number of games missed due to each injury, we can also separate serious injuries from minor.